 Buffet breakfast and dinner.

 Buffet breakfast with English cooked breakfast, lunch and dinner with vegetarian option.
 Beer, wine, soft drinks and water with lunch and dinner and house wine, sangria, soft drinks, water, coffee, tea, national beers and spirits for adults.
-Snacks, afternoon tea, coffee, cakes and biscuits and ice-cream throughout the day.
+Snacks, afternoon tea, coffee and biscuits.
+Ice-cream until 18.00.

 Facilities ► View all

-For breakfast, lunch and dinner overlooking the pool.
+There's a wide selection on offer for breakfast, lunch and dinner with views overlooking the pool.

 TripAdvisor Reviews Show more reviews »